smguilia/overview-1/quickstart_lite.md

 ## Next steps
 {: #nextsteps-lite}

-Started building your apps.
+Start building your apps!
 See the [Getting started tutorial](/docs/apps?topic=apps-getting-started) for more information.